 These are a bit tricky but it’s important to understand and configure them right.

-Cluster Autoscaler automatically scales up or down the number of nodes inside your cluster.
+Cluster Autoscalerautomatically scales up or down the number of nodes inside your cluster.
 A node is a worker machine in Kubernetes.
 If pods are scheduled for execution, the Kubernetes Autoscaler can increase the number of nodes in the cluster to avoid resource shortage.
-It also deallocates idle nodes to keep the cluster at the optimal size.
+It also deallocates idle nodes to keep the cluster at its optimal size.

-Scaling up is a time sensitive operation.
-Average time it can take your pods and cluster to scale up can be 4 to 12 minutes.
+Scaling up is a time-sensitive operation.
+The average time it can take your pods and cluster to scale-up can be 4 to 12 minutes.

 Pod Sizing is the process of defining the amount of resources (cpu and memory) you need for your pod (equals the size of container if you are keeping 1 pod per container) at the time of deployment.